MuhammedKalkan/Anyka-Camera-Firmware/README.md

 - PTZ Daemon to manage Camera Movement
 - And a WEBUI to control PTZ and LED lights

+After new firmware, you will have full telnet access.
+As long as you are connected to wifi you dont have to go into hardware mode.

 ## Before Beginning

 Plug your camera to power , insert sdcard and connect it to whatever software it came with.
 Most probably YİIOT or such.